Orchestral Open Workshop

 Tea/coffee will be provided – just bring your music stand and a packed lunch.
 Local shops, pubs and tea rooms will be open.

-Final play-through at approx. 3:15 p.m when members of the public are welcome (free).
+Final play-through at approx. 3:15 p.m when friends and family are welcome to join us (free).